Highsky7/YOLOTL/README.md

 -   `--weights`: Path to the pre-trained YOLO model weights (`.pt` file).
 -   `--source`: Path to the input video file or a camera index (e.g., `0` for webcam).
 -   `--param-file`: Path to the BEV transformation parameters (`.npz` file).
 You can generate your own using the calibration scripts in `src/camera_lane_segmentation/scripts/utils`.

-## 🏋️ Training

-The pre-trained model was trained using the Ultralytics YOLOv8 framework.
-You can retrain the model or fine-tune it on your own data.

-1.  **Download the Dataset:** Get the `Topview_Lane` dataset from the [Model Zoo](#-model-zoo) section below.
-2.  **Prepare your dataset YAML:** Create a `.yaml` file that points to your training and validation data, like the one included in the dataset.
-3.  **Start Training:** Use the `ultralytics` CLI to train a new segmentation model.

-    ```bash
-    # Example training command
-    yolo segment train data=Topview_Lane/data.yaml model=yolov8n-seg.pt epochs=100 imgsz=640
-    ```
-    For more details, refer to the official [YOLOv8 documentation](https://docs.ultralytics.com/).

 ## Model Zoo